 Background: UK automotive plastic moulded component manufacturer.
-Implemented flow manufacturing to meet the needs of a new, web-based B2B sales policy.
-The commitment was to same day shipment of all orders placed before 1pm.
-In an environment with several thousand SKUs the US management was especially worried because this had built up significant amounts of “just-in-case” or redundant inventory.
+Implemented demand flow manufacturing to meet the needs of a new, web-based B2B sales policy.
+The commitment to same day shipment of all orders placed before 1pm.
+In an environment with several thousand SKUs, this became especially worrying.
+It drove up significant “just-in-case” or redundant inventory.

-Action: As part of a global transformation programme, all manufacturing processes were linked and synchronised in a flow, and driven to replenishment demand from finished goods inventory (FGI) Kanban and dual-card Kanban upstream through assembly, to the moulding machines.
+Action: Guided by the digital model, processes were linked and synchronised in a flow.
+Replenishment demand from finished goods inventory (FGI) Kanban and dual-card Kanban was driven upstream through assembly to the moulding machines.
 This replaced inherently inaccurate demand forecasts.
-Batch sizes were reduced to calculated “days of demand” quantities that produced much faster what was needed to replenish FGI and much less of what was not needed.
+Batch sizes were reduced to calculated “days of demand” quantities that produced what was actually needed much faster, and none of what was not needed.

-Benefits: The benefits included greater Productivity, reduced waste, improved same day customer service by 63%, with total first year cash benefits of £600,000.
-The British MD and all his staff were delighted to be awarded a “Management Today” Factory of the Year Award.
+Benefits: The benefits included greater Productivity, reduced waste, improved same-day customer service by 63%, with total first-year cash benefits of £600,000.
+The MD and all his staff were delighted to be awarded a “Management Today” Factory of the Year Award.

-Action: Together, we pioneered a production transformation from push-based batch production of forecast “orders” to pull-based, demand fulfilment of individual customer orders.
+Action: Together, we pioneered productivity transformation from push-based batch production of forecast “orders” to pull-based, demand fulfilment of individual customer orders.
 Customer demand from the packaging lines pulled replenishment demand sequentially from discrete, mathematically sized reserves of semi-finished inventories located between processes.
 Lab capacity was also increased through parallel productivity gains while results and regulatory documentation were synchronised with production to further enhance product flow.

-Benefits: Industry regulated batch quantities were reconciled with In-Progress and Finished inventory levels and customer demand. $1bn in cash was released from Working Capital within 12 months across multiple small to mid-size facilities were reinvested in R&D. This was without detriment either to product availability or staffing levels as sales increased proportionately with productivity gains.
+Benefits: Industry regulated batch quantities were reconciled with In-Progress and Finished inventory levels and customer demand. £100s millions in cash was released from redundant Working Capital across multiple small to mid-size facilities were reinvested in R&D. This was without detriment either to product availability or staffing levels as sales increased proportionately with productivity gains.

-Background: Finnish manufacturer of plastic moulded mobile phone components in China, high volume, limited life-cycle, high variability.
+Background: Finnish manufacturer of plastic moulded mobile phone components in China supplying high volume, limited life-cycle, high variability products to Nokia.
 The Finnish management was under pressure to deliver just-in time (JIT) to their customer but were being forced to do it from Just-in-Case inventory.

 Action: Reduced batch quantities to minimum run quantities just sufficient to recover the time lost to set-ups.
 Machine set-up times were optimised with batch quantities and inventory.
 Productivity and overhead recovery were also improved in this way, so there was no need to invest in additional equipment.
 Deployed finite capacity planning tools to redefine the mix vs. capacity criteria of plastic moulding machines.
 Defined new factory layout utilising old and new machines.